NeMo: Needle in a Montage for Video-Language Understanding: Benchmark Design and Construction

 \subsection{Our Benchmark: \benchmark{}}

-Built upon the proposed scalable, automated data generation pipeline, we establish \textbf{\benchmark{}}, a new video-language benchmark centered on our \textit{\task{}} task, which is specifically designed to probe into VideoLLMs' critical video reasoning capabilities, including long-context recall and temporal grounding.
+Built upon the proposed scalable, automated data generation pipeline, we establish \textbf{\benchmark{}}, a new video-language benchmark centered on our \textit{\task{}} task, which is specifically designed to probe into VideoLLMs' {temporal understanding} capabilities, including {retrieval-style long-context recall and temporal grounding}.
 Specifically, our benchmark features (1) \textbf{\benchmark{}-Full}: a full set of 31,378 automatically generated QA pairs from 13,486 videos; (2) \textbf{\benchmark{}-Clean}: a core set of 2,053 QA pairs sampled from \textit{\benchmark{}-Full} (see Tab.~\ref{tab:benchmark_statistics}) and manually verified to facilitate a robust, precise evaluation of VideoLLMs (see more details in Appendix~\ref{sec:appendix_pipeline}).

 Tab.~\ref{tab:benchmark_comparison} compares our \textit{\benchmark{}} with other VideoLLM benchmarks.
 Specifically, \textit{\benchmark{}} is developed using up-to-date authorized videos to ensure long-term usability and mitigate the risk of data leakage.
 Our automatically generated benchmark contains at least 2.4$\times$ more QA pairs than other benchmarks, while maintaining data quality.
 Moreover, our benchmark covers various task settings (\eg, needle types, montage durations, number of target needles), and spans diverse videos with many scene and object categories (see further details in Appendix~\ref{sec:appendix_benchmark_statistics}).